Reco-UK/cka-exam-prep/install/README.md

 This is where the ECTD instances are deployed on a separate instances to the control plane nodes.
 Lower Risk more complex setup

+Inboth of the above scenarios the ETCD instances will be peered with each other.

 **API Server is the only component which talks to ECTD**